mattrips/scratchPad/Protocol Conformance.md

   * There is only one protocol witness set for a protocol conformance declaration.
 Such set is immutable, and is not subject to replacement.
   * If a protocol has no declared requirements, the protocol witness set for conformances to the protocol is empty.
   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.
+  * A protocol witness set sometimes is referred to as a protocol conformance.
+To avoid overloading of that term